 7. Decorate your hat any way you want!
 We did one with tissue paper squares.

-Place a small dot of glue in the center of one.
+Place a small dot of glue in the center of circle.

 Fold and press the paper together until you like how your flower looks!
 (It’s really fun to play around with different sizes and colors of circles.)